fixstars/amplify-benchmark/README.md

 ## What is Amplify Benchmark?

-Fixstars Amplify Benchmark is a framework for benchmarking the performances of solver for quadratic programming problem (QUBO).
+Fixstars Amplify Benchmark is a framework for benchmarking the performances of solvers for quadratic unconstrained binary optimization problems (QUBO).
 It provides a command line interface to perform benchmarking and a definition of the benchmark problem.

 The [Fixstars Amplify SDK](https://amplify.fixstars.com/sdk) is used as the backend, allowing benchmarks to be run with many solvers such as quantum annealing machines, Ising machines, and mathematical optimization solvers.
-Benchmarks are run based on a job set file that defines the target problems, the number of runs, and the solvers to be used, making it easy to automate the process from benchmark execution to anlyzing results.
+Benchmarks are run based on a job set file that defines the target problems, the number of runs, and the solvers to be used, making it easy to automate the process from benchmark execution to analyzing results.

 The results of this library run can be loaded into the [Amplify Benchmark Viewer](https://github.com/fixstars/amplify-benchmark-viewer) to visualize the results in a web browser.
 A demo of the benchmark results for Amplify AE is [here](https://amplify.fixstars.com/benchmark/).